School of Engineering, Computing and Mathematics

 • Year 1

-• In the first year of your civil and coastal engineering course you will study alongside other engineering students to learn about the fundamental principles that underpin technical subjects which are studied throughout the course.
+• In the first year you will learn about the fundamental principles that underpin technical subjects which are studied throughout the course.
 You will develop your mathematical skills and study engineering materials, structural mechanics and fluid mechanics.
 You will learn about generic design and computer-aided design, and work in a team to undertake a real-world design challenge.
 Laboratory sessions will form an important part of your learning.

 Core modules